 Running your Club or Society

-Here is some best practice hints on how to run your club or society.
+Here are some best practice hints on how to run your club or society.

-To affiliate with the SRC a club must have at least three committee members.
+To affiliate with the SRC, a club must have at least three office bearers making up their committee.
 We recommend you use the titles of –

 President – The president is the figurehead of the club.
 In most cases the president takes ultimate responsibility and is essentially the manager of the society.